Pipeline YAML Reference#

 The fail_fast

-its jobs fail.
+its jobs fails.

-It can have two sub-properties, stop
+property can have two sub-properties: stop

 and cancel